 But American is offering a better deal to its pilots.
 The tentative agreement would put them on a path to a contract on par with pilots at Delta Air Lines, who over the summer won pay raises that will come to nearly 13 percent in 2013, and 3 percent in both 2014 and 2015.

-Pilots earn significantly more than other airline workers, and typically do better in labor talks.
-"It's easier to hire new baggage handlers or gate agents than new pilots," said John Budd, a professor and labor relations expert at the University of Minnesota's Carlson School of Management.
+Pilots earn significantly more than other airline workers, and typically do better in labour talks.
+"It's easier to hire new baggage handlers or gate agents than new pilots," said John Budd, a professor and labour relations expert at the University of Minnesota's Carlson School of Management.

 American's 10,000 pilots pushed hard in contract talks this year after agreeing in 2003 to give up USD$660 million annually in pay and through work-rule changes - concessions the carrier said it needed then to stay afloat.
 They are still working under those terms today.